deterministic-nonperiodic/sbudget/README.md

 # budget

-A collection of tools to compute the Spectral Energy Budget of a dry non-hydrostatic Atmosphere.
+Tools to compute the spectral energy budget of a dry, non-hydrostatic atmosphere on regional domains.
-This package is developed for application to numerical simulations on regional domains following Peng et al. (2014).
-The analysis supports data sampled on a regular (equally spaced in longitude and latitude) or Cartesian horizontal grids (metric-aware horizontal derivatives).
+The package targets model output on either regular lon–lat (equi-angular) or Cartesian horizontal grids, with a geometric-height vertical coordinate.

-The vertical grid should be on geometric heights.
+Analyses primarily follow Peng et al. and subsequent applications to mesoscale flows (see References).

 ### Features